 The current risk to human communities of rodent associated zoonoses in West Africa is poorly quantified.
 Despite this, the region is considered to be at high risk of emerging and endemic zoonoses based on current understandings of host species’ distributions and zoonotic pathogen prevalence [].
 Vulnerability to these diseases is exacerbated by high rates of poverty, poor access to healthcare and a limited potential of health and governmental agencies to monitor these zoonoses [].
 To reduce the public health impact of these zoonoses, public health practitioners and researchers require a better understanding of the distribution of both hosts and their pathogens in West Africa [].
 Current biased sampling of these host and pathogens across the region severely limit projection of regions at risk of pathogen emergence as shown in Chapter 2.

 Identification of regions at substantial risk of known rodent associated zoonoses is presently limited by sparse host-pathogen sampling [].
 There is no information on the spatial distribution for important rodent hosts of pathogens across much of West Africa.
-However, even within geographic regions where sampling is more complete substantial host and pathogen taxa level biases remain.
+However, even within geographic regions where sampling is more complete, substantial host and pathogen taxa level biases remain.
 Despite this, current sampling indicates substantial heterogeneity in both host occurrence and abundance alongside pathogen prevalence within these host populations.
 Current efforts to model spatio-temporal risk of zoonoses spillover do not incorporate these substantial biases which leads to reduced confidence in inferred estimates of risk.

 A recent illustrative example is an identified outbreak of Lassa fever in Accra, Ghana.
 Here, 12 acute cases were identified in February 2023 in a region not previously considered endemic and a region considered at low risk by previous spatial models of Lassa fever risk [].
 It is likely that a lack of host or pathogen sampling in Ghana led to inaccurate estimates of the true risk of disease emergence.
 For example, while M. natalensis, the primary host of LASV is expected to exist throughout Ghana sampling for this species has only been conducted at X locations, or Z% of the country [].
 Assessment for LASV within this species’ population in Ghana has been conducted at even fewer sites with no acute LASV infections detected [].
 This led to reduced estimates of spillover risk in Ghana consistently from multiple models [].
 Which ultimately failed to predict that the pathogen was already prevalent or recently invaded the country leading to the observed outbreak.
 Models therefore specified on biased data may lead to under-appreciation of the current risk of disease outbreaks limiting a health services ability to plan for these events.

 Quantifying the spatial biases of rodent host and pathogen sampling is an important first step in overcoming the limitations of sampling bias.
-Although in order to deliver potentially efficacious interventions such as rodent control or raising awareness within human communities a better understanding of both temporally and spatially varying risk is required [].
+In order to deliver potentially efficacious interventions such as rodent control or raising awareness within human communities, a better understanding of both temporally and spatially varying risk is required [].
 An example of the beneficial effect of long-term monitoring elsewhere in Africa are studies of rabies () in wild and domesticated dogs.
-In this disease system mobility and contact networks of potential hosts of rabies have been developed that allow targeted interventions (i.e., dog vaccination programmes) to reduce the incidence of rabies infections in human communities [].
+In this disease system, mobility and contact networks of potential hosts of rabies have been developed that allow targeted interventions (i.e., dog vaccination programmes) to reduce the incidence of rabies infections in human communities [].
 Interventions such as these are only able to achieve cost-effective control through harmonised study protocols leading to unbiased estimates of animal population dynamics and pathogen transmission [].